 - you smoke or drink alcohol

-- you take certain medicines, for example some antidepressants or blood pressure drugs
+- you take certain medicines (for example, some antidepressants or blood pressure drugs)

-- you have a condition, such as blepharitis, Sjogren's syndrome or lupus
+- you have a condition, such as blepharitis, Sjögren's syndrome or lupus

 How to treat dry eyes yourself

 - take breaks to rest your eyes when using a computer screen

 - make sure your computer screen is at eye level so you do not strain your eyes